Bounds on hyperbolic sphere packings: On a conjecture by Cohn and Zhao: Bowen-Radin packing density framework

 We say that $A\subset G/K$ is $r$-uniformly discrete if $d(x,y)\geq 2r$ for all $x\neq y\in A$ and denote by $\UD_r(S)$ the set of all $r$-uniformly discrete subsets of $S$.
 Note that each element $P\in\UD_r(S)$ corresponds to the set of ball centers of an $r$-sphere packing, denoted $P^r$.
 We equip $\UD_r(S)$ with the Chabauty-Fell topology (see e.g. \cite{BHP1}).
 With this topology $\UD_r(S)$ is a compact Hausdorff space and the natural $G$-action on $\UD_r(S)$ is continuous. \begin{definition} An \emph{invariant random $r$-sphere packing} (in short $r$-IRP) is a $G$-invariant Borel probability measure $\mu$ on $\UD_r(S)$. \end{definition} If we set $\Omega := \UD_r(S)$ and $\mathbb{P} := \mu$, we can interpret an $r$-IRP as the distribution of an $\UD_r(S)$-valued random variable (or a ``hard sphere point process'' in probabilistic language) The packing density of such a point process is defined as

 We now turn to deterministic packings.
 Informally speaking, a nice packing is a generic instance of an ergodic IRP; the actual definition is as follows: \begin{definition} Let $P\in \UD_r(S)$.
-The $r$-sphere packing $P^r$ in $S$ is called \emph{nice}, if there is an ergodic $r$-IRP $\mu$ such that holds for the function $g:\UD_r(S)\to \R,\ \tilde{P}\mapsto \#(\tilde{P}\cap B_r(o))$ and every element $P'$ in the $G$-orbit of $P$ in $\UD_r(S)$. \end{definition} The pointwise ergodic theorem for semisimple Lie groups by Gorodnik and Nevo in \cite{GorodnikNevoLatticeSubgroups} implies that for any ergodic $r$-IRP $\mu$ and $\mu$-almost every $P\in \UD_r(S)$ the $r$-packing $P^r$ is nice.
-Moreover, for any such packing $P^r$ the limit defining $D(P^r)$ exists and coincides with $D(\Lambda_\mu)$, hence in particular is independent of the basepoint $x$ used to define it.
-As a consequence we obtain: \begin{theorem} For all $n \geq 2$ and $r>0$ we have
+The $r$-sphere packing $P^r$ in $S$ is called \emph{nice}, if there is an ergodic $r$-IRP $\mu$ such that holds for the function $g:\UD_r(S)\to \R,\ \tilde{P}\mapsto \#(\tilde{P}\cap B_r(o))$ and every element $P'$ in the $G$-orbit of $P$ in $\UD_r(S)$. \end{definition} \begin{definition} For all $r>0$ we define the \emph{optimal packing density} $\triangle_S(r)$ of $S$ as